bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

   - array contains expressions: CONTAIN, ANY CONTAIN
   - filter expressions: LIKE, NOT LIKE
   - null expressions: IS NULL
+- Aggregation functions applied to the result set
+  - COUNT for any field
+  - SUM, AVG, MIN, MAX for numeric field

 But the processor has the following limitations, which we can provide post-processing on the query results set.
 - No ORDER BY sub-clause